-- All staff should be educated in the safe use and disposal of sharps and the action to take in the event of an injury. - Sharps containers must be situated in a safe and secure place and not accessible to residents or visitors. - In rooms or areas where sharps containers do not need to be moved, they should be wall-mounted near the point of use, i.e. where the sharp is used. - At no time should a sharps container be placed on the floor. - Sharps containers should comply with the UN3291 and British Standard BS7320. - The correct size of the sharps container to be used should be determined according to the volume of sharps generated. - Sharps should be placed into the correct colour coded sharps container: - Purple lid with matching purple labelled container sharps contaminated with cytostatic or cytotoxic medicines - Orange lid with matching orange labelled container sharps not contaminated with medicines - Yellow lid with matching yellow labelled container sharps contaminated with medicines - Sharps containers must be correctly assembled, with the lid securely fastened to the base and dated, signed and location recorded when assembled. - Sharps containers must not be used for any other purpose than the disposal of sharps, e.g. no packaging, wrappers, cotton wool, gauze. - Sharps should be placed into the sharps container by the person using them. - Never press down the contents to make more room or attempt to retrieve an item from the sharps container. - After disposing of a sharp into the sharps container, the aperture should be moved into the temporary closure 'closed' position. - Sharps containers must not be filled above the 'fill line' as this could result in sharps protruding through the aperture. - The aperture must be 'locked' prior to disposal. - Sharps containers must be disposed of when the fill line has been reached or when the container has been in use for 3 months even if not full, in accordance with NIHCE guidance.
+- All staff should be educated in the safe use and disposal of sharps and the action to take in the event of an injury. - Sharps containers must be situated in a safe and secure place to avoid harm to, or misuse by others. - Sharps should be placed into the sharps container by the person using them. - Sharps should be placed into the correct colour coded sharps container: - Purple lid sharps contaminated with cytostatic or cytotoxic medicines, e.g. medicines used for cancer treatments and chemotherapy - Orange lid sharps not contaminated with medicines, e.g. sharps used for blood tests - Yellow lid sharps contaminated with medicines, e.g. used insulin cartridges and insulin needles - Sharps containers must be correctly assembled, with the lid securely fastened to the base and dated, signed and location recorded when assembled. - Sharps containers must not be used for any other purpose than the disposal of sharps. - Never press down the contents to make more room or attempt to retrieve an item from the sharps container. - After disposing of a sharp into the sharps container, the opening should be moved into the temporary closure 'closed' position. - Sharps containers must not be filled above the 'fill line' as this could result in sharps protruding through the aperture. - The opening must be 'locked' prior to disposal. - Sharps containers must be disposed of when the fill line has been reached or when the container has been in use for three months even if not full, in accordance with NIHCE guidance.
+This will usually be undertaken by the community nursing team or the service user, returning it to where it was issued from, e.g. GP, Health Centre.

-- Sharps containers must not be placed inside waste bags prior to disposal. - Sharps containers must be dated and signed when locked and disposed of.
+Sharps containers must be dated and signed when locked and disposed of.